mvcds/emails-input/CONTRIBUTING.md

 If you change the code and wish to commit, you need to be running the server, as a first wave of tests is run locally.

+It's important to notice that [NVM](https://github.com/nvm-sh/nvm) is used to setup the node version of the application.

 ## Example page

 The folder `docs` is generated automatically, so that it can be shown in the GitHub's page.